melato/next-bus/README.md

-next-bus
+Athens Next Bus
 ========

-Makes your bus rides in Athens more predictable.
+An Android app that makes your bus rides in Athens more predictable.

 Provides schedules and itineraries for all OASA public transport.